WHAT IS PLANTAR FASCIITIS?

 Plantar fasciitis is a condition that is one of the most common culprits of heel pain.
 It involves the band of tissue called the plantar fascia, which spans from the heel to the pads of the toes.
 When this tissue is strained, it can become inflamed and irritated, resulting in pain and difficulty with performing everyday activities, like standing and walking.
-PT – including plantar fasciitis stretches – is one of the most common forms of treatment for this condition.
+PT – including plantar fasciitis stretches – is one of the most effective forms of treatment for this condition.

 Plantar fasciitis can happen to anyone due to wear and tear that places strain on the plantar fascia tissue.
 However, some people may be more likely to develop the condition due to specific foot anatomy or other risk factors.
 You may be at a higher risk for developing plantar fasciitis if you: